Tropical Storm Ernesto nears hurricane strength as it skirts Puerto Rico, bringing concerns of floods and power outages - KESQ

 Ernesto will make its way into open Atlantic waters later Wednesday, but in the meantime its force is still being felt across parts of the Caribbean.

-Hurricane watches and tropical storm warnings are in effect for the Virgin Islands and the small Puerto Rican islands of Vieques and Culebra.
-The entire island of Puerto Rico is also under a tropical storm warning.
+A hurricane watch was in effect for the British Virgin Islands and tropical storm warnings were posted for the US Virgin Islands, Puerto Rico and the small Puerto Rican islands of Vieques and Culebra.
+Flash flood warnings were in effect Wednesday morning for the islands of St. Croix, St. Thomas and St. John.

 Along Puerto Rico’s eastern coastline, storm surge could raise water levels by as much as 3 feet and life-threatening swells and rip tides that could prove dangerous for anyone in the water.